 7.25 Further assets and liabilities may only be included in an MA portfolio where they have the same features as those assets and liabilities for which MA permission has already been granted.
-New asset types and liability types will likely need a variation of MA permission before being included.
+New asset types and liability types will likely need a variation of MA permission before being included, unless the firm has permission to use the MAIA.
 Firms should consider carefully whether new combinations of permitted features require a variation of MA permission.
 This is discussed in more detail in Chapter 9 of this SS.